 For more information on GSA per diem rates, please visit www.GSA.gov.

-On your account homepage, select Configuration, and then select View and Edit Categories.
+On your account homepage, click the gear icon and then select View and Edit Expense Categories.

 Step 1: Select Create a New Expense Category.